SeeChen/Lumaca-MediaPlayer/Schedule.md

 1. A computer with a 14-inch screen won’t have the problem of apps that are larger than the screen!
 2. Fix the issue of full screen display.
 3. Added a button to adjust the playback rate.
+4. Media can now be replayed at the end of media playback
 ```
 **`2021 - 11 - 30`**
 ```